wyrover/Switch/Examples/TUnit/ExpectCurrentInformation/README.md

 # Assert
-This code example shows how to use Asset with current information.
+This code example shows how to use Expect with current information.

 ## Output
 ```